Graceland (song)

 "Graceland" is the title song of the album Graceland, released in 1986 by Paul Simon.
-The song features vocals by The Everly Brothers.

-The lyrics deal with the singer's thoughts during a road trip to Graceland after the failure of his marriage.
+The song features vocals by the Everly Brothers.
+The lyrics follow the singer's thoughts during a road trip to Graceland after the failure of his marriage.
 Actress and author Carrie Fisher, Simon's ex-wife, said that the song referred in part to their relationship.

-In addition to his trip to Graceland, the Memphis home of Elvis Presley, the song contains allusions to other cultural touchstones, such as National Guitars.
+An acoustic version of the song was included as a track on The Unplugged Collection, Volume One.

+A cover by Willie Nelson peaked at number 70 on the Billboard Hot Country Singles & Tracks chart in 1993.

 Reception

 Billboard said that "Remarkable supporting players from his South Africa sessions make Simon's multiple-meaning musings into something subtly exotic."
+Cashbox called it a "sparse, thin and taut" title track and praised Simon's lyricism on the song.